 Ruth Alfreds (on the left) was presented with the WCFID Honorary Life Membership Award by the Chairperson, Fatima Shaboodien.
 The award is in recognition of her exceptional service to the intellectual disability sector.

-FINANCIAL MANAGEMENT & GOVERNANCE
+FINANCIAL MANAGEMENT, COMPLIANCE & GOVERNANCE

 Should your centre/facility require assistance, please contact the HELP DESK for an appointment.

 Michelle Mert: Tel: 021 510 4686

 Prof. Colleen Adnams (on the left) was presented with the WCFID Honorary Life Membership Award by the Chairperson, Fatima Shaboodien.
 The award is in recognition of her exceptional service to the intellectual disability sector.
 Prof. Adnams has numerous

 publications in the areas of Foetal Alcohol Spectrum Disorders and Intellectual Disabilities